nimalec/Magmango/README.md

 # Magno
-Magno is an open source package for first-principles magnetic property predictions of dilute and bulk magnetic systems.
+Magno is an open source package for first-principles magnetic property predictions of dilute and bulk magnetic materials.